← Back to ArticlesTraining Tips

 Training Like a Heavyweight

-You don't need to be Daniel Dubois's size to train like him.
+You do not need to be Daniel Dubois's size to train like him.
 The fundamentals are identical whether you weigh 60kg or 120kg:

 • Skipping for footwork and cardio